dakep/gaselect/cran-comments.md

-This release updates the autoconf script to remove the deprecated call to `R CMD config CXXCPP`.
-The `cleanup` script is updated to use `/bin/sh` instead of `/bin/bash`.
+This release updates the autoconf script to remove the deprecated call to `R CMD config CXXCPP`, addresses an issue with potentially uninitialized memory (reported by valgrind), and updates the `cleanup` script to use `/bin/sh` instead of `/bin/bash`.

 ## Test environments